 The flat poll allows you to use it as a hammer.
 So if you’re setting up a tent and need a hammer to put the nail in the ground, then it can work perfectly.
 The spike poll allows you to dig hard and rocky fields.
 You can also use it to pull nails out of wood.

 It may not be obvious, but the handle plays a vital role in woodcutting.
 You can replace it, especially a wooden handle, after using it for a while.

 Most commonly, the handle has to be replaced due to damage caused by overstrike.
 It happens when you don’t aim it accurately during a strike and hit the part of the handle that’s below the head into the wood.

 Here are some considerations regarding the handle.

 The handle is mostly made of wood, fiberglass, or metal.
-The wood made handles are lightweight and easier to replace.
+The wood-made handles are lightweight and easier to replace.
 It also absorbs the impact that reduces fatigue.
-However, the wooden handle breaks or splinter easily.
+However, the wooden handle breaks or splinters easily.